 The Company's OBOs can expect to be contacted by Broadridge or their brokers or their broker's agents as set out above.
-The Company does not intend to pay for intermediaries to deliver the Notice of Meeting, Circular and VIF to OBOs and accordingly, if the OBO's intermediary does not assume the costs of delivery of those documents in the event that the OBO wishes to receive them, the OBO may not receive the documentation.
+The Company does intend to pay for intermediaries to deliver the Notice of Meeting, Circular and VIF to OBOs.